m1dnight/horsestaplebattery/README.md

 This library contains words that have a different meaning in a different context.

-For example, "anal" can be the abbreviation for [anally retentive](https://en.wikipedia.org/wiki/Anal_retentiveness), and can mean, well, the 18+ thing.
+For example, "anal" can be interpreted as the abbreviation for [anally retentive](https://en.wikipedia.org/wiki/Anal_retentiveness), and, well, the 18+ thing.

-This can cause some combinations that can be perceived as offensive to some.
+This means the random generator can produce some combinations that can be perceived as offensive to some.
 I don't have the time to filter out these possibilities, so I would like pull requests in this area.

 ## Example